Fighting decoherence in a continuous two-qubit odd or even parity measurement with a closed-loop setup: Introduction

 A particularly interesting case arises, when the measured observable has degenerate eigenvalues, since one may then obtain partial information about the state of the system, while leaving a specific subspace unaffected.
 This opens the way to use measurements to prepare macroscopic quantum superposition states \cite{massar,nm8} and to detect errors in quantum computations without destroying the quantum information stored in the qubits \cite{gottesman}.
 An example is the three-qubit bit-flip code, where each qubit is encoded in the two states $|000\rangle$ and $|111\rangle$ of three physical qubits, and a single bit-flip error can be detected by measuring the parity of qubits 1 and 2 and the parity of qubits 2 and 3.
 Other applications of parity measurements include entanglement generation \cite{williams}, quantum computing \cite{ionicioiu}, and state transfer \cite{yuan}.

 Recently, it has been proposed to perform a continuous parity measurement on two qubits in a cavity quantum electrodynamics network by allowing a coherent state probe to interact sequentially with the two qubits and then measure the phase shift imposed on the probe light with a homodyne detector \cite{kerckhoff}.
 More precisely, each qubit is encoded in two ground state levels $|0\rangle$ and $|1\rangle$ of a single atom in a cavity, and the probe light couples the state $|1\rangle$ resonantly to an excited state $|e\rangle$.
 In the strong coupling limit, the vacuum Rabi splitting prevents the light from entering into the cavity if the atom is in the state $|1\rangle$ \cite{hood}, and each interaction thus leaves the probe light unaffected except for a conditional phase shift of $\pi$ \cite{duan}.
 The measurement takes a finite amount of time due to uncertainties arising from shot noise, and it is suitable for continuous quantum error correction, where feedback is used to keep the state of the qubits within the code space as far as possible \cite{ahn,sarovar}.
 Quantum error correction is often thought of as strong measurements followed by fast corrections, but continuous error correction contains some interesting aspects due to the intrinsic robustness of feedback control.
-In fact, in \cite{nurdin} a setup has been proposed in which the above interaction is used, but rather than detecting the probe field, the probe field is used in a coherent feedback loop, which automatically corrects errors such that the state of the qubits remains close to the code space at all times.
+In \cite{nurdin} a setup has been proposed in which the above interaction is used, but rather than detecting the probe field, the probe field is used in a feedback loop, which automatically corrects errors.